myrtar/OneFastCatbot/README.md

  - send "!start_wheel" in your channel and expect a response from your bot/app

 ## Notes
 This configuration uses polling, not interrupt.
-Polling occurs every .0025s with a minimum of .0015s available.
+Polling occurs every .00025s with a minimum of .00015s available.
 Interrupt might be better, but this is more precision than I need.

-The inner dimension of the One Fast Cat wheel track is C=336cm D=107cm, the outer track dimension is about C=355cm D=113cm, and the stock support wheels are D=88mm; mine are 110mm.
+The inner dimension of the One Fast Cat wheel track is C=336cm D=1070mm, the outer track dimension is about C= D=1149.35 mm, and the stock support wheels are D=88mm; mine are 110mm.

-Number of tape stripes applied to support wheel: stripes
+stripes = Number of tape strips applied to support wheel, times two

 distance = track-inner-d / track-outer-d * ( (support-wheel-d * pi ) / stripes )